Snoop Dogg: Sports

-In 2022, Snoop signed with esports organization FaZe Clan as board of directors and content creator.
+In 2022, Snoop Dogg signed with the esports organization FaZe Clan, as both a content creator and member of its board of directors.
+In 2023, he resigned from the board of directors.

-Since 2005, Snoop Dogg has been operating a youth football league in the Los Angeles area.
+Since 2005, Snoop Dogg has operated a youth football league in the Los Angeles area.
 He is a coach in the league, and one of the seasons he coached was documented in the Netflix documentary Coach Snoop.